Installation and configuration

 | Network | Internet for AI API calls; localhost for IBKR connection |

-Purchase and activation
+Beta access and activation

 - 2.Install BrokerBridge locally, then launch it.
 The activation flow appears before trading features unlock.